wjwoodley/mute/docs/Tutorial.md

 mtu.calc_u_intensities(interaction_model = "EPOS-LHC")
 ```

 For more information, see the [MCEq Documentation](https://mceq.readthedocs.io/en/latest/tutorial.html#changing-hadronic-interaction-models).
-While MCEq will remove the dashes and points, in order for MUTE to find the correct file in memory when calculating the underground fluxes, the dashes, dots, and capitalisation must match exactly what was used when the function was first ran.
+While MCEq will remove the dashes and points, in order for MUTE to find the correct file when calculating the underground fluxes, the dashes, dots, and capitalisation must match exactly what was used when the function was first run.

 The default primary cosmic ray flux model is ``"GSF"``, for GlobalSplineFitBeta, and is set with the ``primary_model`` keyword argument.
-The following primary models are available:
+The following primary models are available to be set with a string:

 - ``"GSF"``: GlobalSplineFitBeta
+- ``"HG"``: HillasGaisser2012 (H3a)
 - ``"GH"``: GaisserHonda
-- ``"HG"``: HillasGaisser2012
+- ``"ZS"``: ZatsepinSokolskaya (Default)
+- ``"ZSP"``: ZatsepinSokolskaya (PAMELA)

 To calculate underground intensities for GaisserHonda, for example, one can do: